Christian-History.org does not receive any personally identifiable information from the search bar below.

 You will find this is true in Scripture as well, where the early church usage holds up much better.
 For example, Hebrews 4:12 is constantly understood to refer to the Scriptures by modern Christians, but if verses 12 and 13 are read together, it is obvious that the passage refers to Christ, not the Scriptures.

 This is such a problem that the King James Version—along with several modern translations— translate the Greek word spoudazo with "study" in 2 Tim.
 2:15, even though it never means study.
-However, the translators assume that "Word" in that verse is a reference to Scriptures.
+Translators assume that "Word" in that verse is a reference to Scriptures, though it is almost certainly a more general reference to everything God teaches us or speaks to us.

 For who that is rightly taught and begotten by the loving Word would not seek to learn accurately the things which have been clearly shown by the Word to his disciples?